SanjeevKGupta/example/policy/README.md

 ## IEAM Workload Placement Policy and Concepts

 Workload placement on the edge nodes is achieved by setting `Node policy, Service Policy and Deployment Policy` appropriately.
-`Constraints` specified in the policies, work with the `properties` specified in the policies, to determine the placement of workload on the edge nodes.
+`Constraints` and `properties` specified in the deployment and service policies, work with the `properties` and `constraints` specified in the node policy, to determine the placement of workload on the edge nodes.

 ## Best practice rules (BPR)